You Probably Have Bad Posture [Here's How to Tell]

 Internally rotated shoulders can occur independently or in conjunction with a rounded thoracic spine.

-In normal anatomy, the shoulder joint should sit in the center of the shoulder socket with equal and opposite forces tugging on it from both directions.
+In normal anatomy, the shoulder joint should sit in the center of the shoulder socket with equal and opposite forces tugging on it from both anteriorly and posteriorly.

 However, we always focus on our anterior side, or what is in front of us.